p2ppsr/cwi-base/README.md

 ERR_DOJO_TRANSACTION_REJECTED if processors reject the transaction

-ERR_EXTSVS_DOUBLE_SPEND if transaction double spends an input
+ERR_DOUBLE_SPEND if transaction double spends an input

 ##### Method saveCertificate